How do I navigate the library’s web pages?

 How can I donate to the library?

 - We welcome offers of books and other resource material in good condition.
-Preferably before dropping off a donation, please leave a message with the Head of Collection & Instruction, Leslie Broughton, by calling or emailing: 454-3408, firstname.lastname@example.org.
+Preferably before dropping off a donation, please leave a message with the Head of Archives and Cataloging Division, Katie Gray, by calling or emailing: 454-3255, or firstname.lastname@example.org.
 She will arrange a time to receive the donation.
 We are happy to provide gift acknowledgements in the form of an acceptance letter and a gift donation form if needed.

 I’d like to suggest a book to purchase.
 How can I do that?

-- Recommendations and requests for library purchases are taken by the Head of Collection & Instruction, Leslie Broughton.
-You may leave a message at: 454-3408, email@example.com.
+- Recommendations and requests for library purchases are taken by the interim Head of Collections and Instruction, Cheryl Zebrowski .
+You may leave a message at: 454-3408, or email@example.com.
 Please leave your contact information so that she can get back with you.
 You may also submit a recommendation on our online suggestion form.

 What events are happening at the library?